alexraevn/PHYS5394-alejandro/README.md

   - test_gensgsig_new.m - Tests gensgsig_new and plots a time series of the signal and a periodogram.
   - test_snrplot.m   - Uses a function handle to elegantly call gensgsig_new multiple times using various snr values.

+* **final2** -4/22/2021
+  - crcbpso_griewank.m - Function to get fitness value using Griewank function.
+  - test_crcbpso_griewank.m - Feeds crcbpso_griewank as a handle to crcbpso.
+Computes the best PSO fitness values of many iterations.
+  - [not graded] plot_benchmark - Benchmark function testbed which produces surface plots.

 Contact alejandro.reyes01@utrgv.edu